Yoshihide Yoshida

-General Yoshihide Yoshida (吉田 圭秀, Yoshida Yoshihide) (30 October 1962) is a Japanese military general who serves as Chief of Staff, Joint Staff from March 2023 to August 2025.
+General Yoshihide Yoshida (吉田 圭秀, Yoshida Yoshihide) (30 October 1962) is a Japanese retired military general who served as Chief of Staff, Joint Staff from March 2023 to August 2025.
 General Yoshida previously served as Chief of the Ground Staff, Japan Ground Self-Defense Force from March 2021 to March 2023, and is the first person to become a General Officer in the JSDF that did not graduate from the National Defense Academy in over 30 years.

 Early life and education

 Yoshihide Yoshida was born on 30 October 1962 in Tokyo.
 As a child, he was known for his gentle looks and stubborn nature.
 Yoshida was raised in Tokyo, but often moved in his teen years due to his father's job.
 Yoshida completed his high school education at the Komaba Junior and Senior High School, also known as Tsukukoma, and later went to the University of Tokyo, where he studied and completed his Bachelor of Engineering (BE) degree, majoring in Urban Engineering.
 While studying at the university, Yoshida also served as a member of the National Security Research Society and later became interested in the "world of the SDF" during his third year in college upon reading a book relating to Japan's Comprehensive Security Research Program made under the premiership of former Prime Minister Masayoshi Ōhira, and became exposed to learning about strategic planning and national security.
 After his graduation, he commissioned into the JGSDF in 1986.
 Yoshida also took the National Institute for Defense Studies General Course in August 2005.
 Yoshida also attended various local officer courses throughout his career, which included the Command and Staff Course at the Command and Staff College.